Mohamedhelmii/E-Commerce-CA/README.md

 - **Owned Entity Types**: Optimized the `Order` table by embedding the `Address` entity directly using `OwnsOne`.
 - **Global Query Filters**: Centralized configuration for **Soft Deletes** to automatically exclude "deleted" records from queries.

+### 4. 🖼️ Media & Security Logic

+Dynamic Image URL Resolution: Implemented a custom ProductUrlResolver that retrieves the ApiUrl from appsettings.json and prepends it to image paths, ensuring the Front-end receives full, accessible links.

+DTO Pattern Implementation: Used Data Transfer Objects (e.g., ProductToReturnDto) to flatten complex object cycles and hide sensitive database details from the API response.

 ## 🛣️ Implemented API Endpoints

 | Resource     | Method | Endpoint               | Description                                   |